 - Intuit Field Service Management subscription

-The Platinum plan starts at $1,940/year and includes everything in the Gold plan, plus:
+The Platinum plan annual subscription starts at $2,035/year and includes everything in the Gold plan, plus:

 - Advanced inventory

 The Diamond plan monthly subscription starts at $4,020/year and includes everything in the Platinum plan, plus:

 - Assisted payroll ($1 per employee per pay period)